 Should you discover any PHP compatibility issue in ADOdb, kindly report it in our tracker.

-Corrections are published as Hotfix releases1), so please make that sure the problem you're facing still exists in the most recent version before submitting a new issue.
+Corrections are published as Hotfix releases1), so please make that sure the problem you're facing still exists in the most recent version, including unreleased fixes in the hotfix/x.xx branch, before submitting a new issue.

 PHP 7 is fully supported since ADOdb 5.20.12 release.

 Legacy ADOdb Versions Support